dxtr88/Ai_Implementation/README.md

 By integrating this dataset, our model can offer insights that are grounded in real-world business dynamics, making it a valuable tool for understanding the factors that contribute to business success.

-note:we did not push the data because it is too big, but you can run the trained model without any problems
+Note: we did not push the data because it is too big, but you can run the trained model without any problems

 ## How It Works